mtharmen/timestamp/README.md

-# API Basejump: Timestamp microservice
+# API Basejump: Timestamp Microservice

 ##User stories:
 1. I can pass a string as a parameter, and it will check to see whether that string contains either a unix timestamp or a natural language date (example: January 1, 2016).